-This article appears in the October Decibel, available here.
+This article appears in the October 2015 issue of Decibel, available here.

 The intro is long.
 Nearly 50 seconds without tipping its hand.
 A new band should be terrified to open a record like this, worried that potential listeners will get bored with a lone ride cymbal and high, jangly guitar chord.
 And it’s certainly not something a discerning producer is going to throw on the radio.
 But then comes that growl—Are you reeeeeaaaady?!—and you hear a musical revolution being born…